Wivik/linux-explained/book/01-07-chapter-7.md

 - Page cache : this cache section contains the recently accessed files stored in memory to improve file access performance.
 This space is managed by the kernel's page cache management system.
 - Slab allocator : This memory allocation mechanism is used by the kernel to allocate small to medium sized data type objects such as data structures, network buffers or file system buffers.
 Its role is to reduce the CPU time costly action of initialize and destroy kernel data objects and reuse them.

 During its usual working routine, a process will request for a specific amount of memory using the `malloc()` or equivalent function.
 However, if the system runs out of memory, another protection routine is triggered : OOM (Out Of Memory) Killer.
 The purpose of this protection is to free enough memory to preserve the system's stability and avoiding it to crash, meanwhile stopping a non critical process to avoid service disruption.
-OOM killer will inspect the running processes and will determine, according to several factors (uptime, last restarted, is it a critical process, etc), which process [can be killed](https://turnoff.us/geek/bad-malloc/) to free some memory for the system.
+OOM killer will inspect the running processes and will determine, according to several factors (uptime, last restarted, is it a critical process, etc), which process can be killed[^oomkiller] to free some memory for the system.

 ## Common memory issues {#chapter-6-common-memory-issues}